 Management of the Columbia River in the U.S. is a Federal, multi-State, and Tribal partnership that requires leadership from each.
 To accomplish this, we collaborated with key stakeholders and others to develop a monitoring program framework for assessing the status and trends in contaminants in fish, sediment, invertebrates, and water.
 We also provide guidance for data management, including long-term storage and information sharing of publicly available monitoring data and metadata, community outreach and engagement, and adaptive management to promote understanding and improve future decision making.
 Over the long-term, it is expected that the Program will evolve with new and emerging science and community needs.
-This framework includes the vision, goals, and objectives for the Program; technical planning; community outreach and engagement, and adaptive management to promote understanding and improve future decision making over the long-term, including updating the Program with new and emerging science and community needs.
+This framework includes the vision, goals, and objectives for the Program; technical planning; community outreach and engagement, and adaptive management to promote understanding and improve future decision making over the long-term, including and improve future decision making over the long-term, including the Program with new and emerging science and community meds.